T. Cullen Davis: Early life and first trial

 Childers identified Davis to police, saying he had shot her and Farr, wearing no disguise except a wig.
 Gavrel (who died on December 6, 2018, of pancreatic cancer, aged 64) said he was shot after Bass recognized the gunman as Davis and called him by name.
 Police arrested Davis that same night, at the home he shared with Karen Master, his then-girlfriend who would become his third wife.
 At the first trial, Davis's wealth was estimated at over $100 million ($ million today).

 Davis was only tried for the murder of Andrea.
 He was defended by famous Texas defense attorney Richard "Racehorse" Haynes.
 The prosecution case relied almost entirely on eyewitness testimony.
-Earlier the day of the shooting, a judge had ordered Davis's monthly support to Priscilla increased from $3500 to $5000 ($ to $ today) and to pay her legal fees of $25,000 ($ today) and household expenses of $24,000 ($ today).
+Earlier in the day of the shooting, a judge had ordered Davis's monthly support to Priscilla increased from $3500 to $5000 ($ to $ today) and to pay her legal fees of $25,000 ($ today) and household expenses of $24,000 ($ today).
 This change was proposed as a motive for the crimes.

 Davis did not testify in his own defense.
 Haynes's defense concentrated on two main points.
 First, the complete lack of physical evidence linking Davis to the crime (no fingerprints, no firearm linked to the murder, etc.).
 Second, Haynes focused on the eyewitness testimony, particularly Priscilla.
 Haynes depicted her as living in two worlds: Fort Worth high society, and a milieu of drug dealers, criminals, and sleazy sex.
 Haynes proposed that Priscilla's admitted heavy use of prescription painkillers made her an unreliable witness who might have been confused about the identity of her attacker.

 Journalist Gary Cartwright wrote: "most observers agreed later that the case was won as soon as Haynes completed his cross-examination of Priscilla"; this occurred only two weeks into a three-month trial.
 Davis was found not guilty.
 Of the trial, prosecutor Tim Curry said, "We were out-bought and out-thought".